 When it comes to crafting a sonic identity, no one person is bigger than the brand.
-Not the CMO, not the customer or client, not you, and especially not me.
+Not the CMO, not the customer or client, not you, not me.
 One of the great things about sonic branding is the opportunity to create without your ego in tow.
 You’re not expressing yourself.
 You’re expressing the brand.
-And you can do this because personal taste in Audio Branding is more or less irrelevant.
-One of the biggest mistakes you can make when crafting an audio brand is applying too much personal taste, or even worse, the perceived tastes of your audience.
+One of the biggest mistakes you can make when crafting an audio identity is applying too much personal taste, or even worse, the perceived tastes of your audience.

 This is a great time to be in this business because we have more data and insights than ever before, and it’s confirming some of the things that many of us had suspected for years.
 In this case, we learned from SoundOut’s 2021 Audio Index that music really is a universal language.
 They found that there is no significant connection between demographics and efficacy.
 And this works very much in our favour when crafting sonic identities.